Stanford University History and Tradition

 After decades of successful rallies (despite nefarious plots from across the Bay to disrupt them), university officials were eventually forced to cancel the Bonfire in the mid-1970s due to safety concerns over the construction of the Bonfire’s frame.
 But after a decade-long dry spell, the Axe Committee brought the Bonfire back to Lagunita in 1985 with impressive fervor.
 The new Bonfire measured 60 feet wide by 40 feet deep, with flames licking 40 feet into the air.
 As many as 5,000 wooden shipping pallets were used to construct a fire of that size!
 Unfortunately, research conducted in 1993 indicated that the lakebed was a breeding ground for the endangered Tiger Salamander, and the Axe Committee decided to suspend the Bonfire Rally until further data could be collected.

 Since the cancellation of the Bonfire Rally in Lagunita, smaller Big Game Rallies have been held each year in various locations on campus.
-In 2012, the Axe Committee is planning to revamp this great Stanford tradition with a spectacular Rally that will combine pyrotechnic special effects, a full-scale firework show, and a fiery tribute to the Big Game Bonfires of years past.
+In recent years, the Axe Committee has revamped this great Stanford tradition with spectacular rallies that have combined pyrotechnic special effects, a full-scale firework show, and fiery tributes to the Big Game Bonfires of years past.

 Beat Cal Photos